 • Customers who wish to undertake a full assessment of their ability to pay or financial difficulty may still do so.

-When reviewing your Mortgage Payment Holiday, we would recommend speaking to your Mortgage Advisor in Leeds. in the first instance rather than instantly looking to take a mortgage payment holiday if there isn’t a pressing need to do so as Lenders will be prioritizing the most cases first.
+We are reviewing your Mortgage Payment Holiday.
+We would recommend speaking to your Mortgage Advisor in Leeds. in the first instance rather than instantly looking to take a mortgage payment holiday if there isn’t a pressing need to do so as Lenders will be prioritizing most cases first.

 • The customer would contact the lender and inform them that they are affected by COVID-19.